qihongl/learn-hippo/docs/learned_encoding/progress.md

 - 2026-08-30: completed confirmatory seeds 100–104 from `8709328`; all five show
   strong endpoint selectivity, high primary/OOD reward, and zero reward after the preregistered deterministic write-displacement intervention.
+- 2026-08-30: completed confirmatory seeds 105–109 with the same frozen source and configuration; seed 108 is the weakest observed seed and remains preserved.